unyt-org/datex-tractor/README.md

     - Links each issue relatively to the main TODO list issue
 - [Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the auto-generated issues are `placeholder`, `todo` and `disappeared-todo`
   - The default `documentation` label is used for the `Todos` list issue

-## What it doesn't?
----
-If an already mentioned todo-comment is removed from the code it does not close the corresponding issue
-- Instead it changes its label to `disappeared-todo`

-> [!IMPORTANT]
-> Changing labels of the issues created by the bot, or the title of the todo-list-issue, results in undefined behaviour.

 # Quickstart
 ---